 The SEO solution is find and fix what caused all these non-existent pages to be indexed, they must be linked from somewhere.

-In principle this could be a negative SEO attack from a competitor of Camping World.
+In principle this could be a negative SEO attack from a competitor of Camping World, remember not all SEO agencies and web consultancy businesses are ethical.
 If a genius SEO (like me) noticed the Camping World website had a broken 404 error page and the 301 redirect of non-existent URLs, they could add thousands of indexable URLs to non-existent RV pages in the hope it would mess with Camping World SERPs.

 This URL https://rv.campingworld.com/1664177 doesn’t exist, but the sites 404 error page has been replaced by one trying to get visitors to stay on the site: this is grey hat SEO, these pages should be a proper 404 error page.
 Try this URL https://rv.campingworld.com/RandomlyTypingWords automatically 301 redirects to https://rv.campingworld.com/product/RandomlyTypingWords and loads the same 404 error page template, but with a different title tag: Google considers this an indexable webpage, NOT a 404 error page!